-1 420 7 01 13 Subtask 2.11 The District Technician will meet monthly with the Matagorda County SWCD and other parties to efficiently and effectively achieve project goals; summarize activities and achievements made efficiently and effectively achieve project goals; sun imarize activities and acme evenients made throughout the course of t his project; and discuss pro pject activities, project sche edule, communication needs, deliverables, and o ther requirements.
-Start Date: Month 1 Completion Date: Month 48 Subtask 2.12 The District Technician w vill cooperate and commun icate with the local Waters hed Coordinator in order nd to summarize activities a throughout the course of t his project.
-Specifically, th e District Technician will, at least, participate in any stakeholder meetings held under the auspices of the local Watershed Steeri ng Committee.
-Start Date:Month 1Completion Date:Month 48 Deliverables Promotional and educational publications, as developed and distributed • Status reviews for W QMPs
+Subtask 2.10 The District Technician will create a spreadsheet and map describing and showing the location of all Subtusk 2.10 WQMPs developed and BMPs implemented through the project.
+The map will not reveal the identity or exact location of any prod 2 Start Date: Month 1 Completion Date: Month 58 Subtask 2.11 The District Technician w ill meet monthly with the Matagorda County SWCD and other parties to efficiently and effectively achieve project goals; sun nmarize activities and achie evements made throughout the course of the his project; and discuss pro oject activities, project sche edule, communication needs, deliverables, and or ther requirements.
+Start Date: Month 1 Completion Date: Month 58 Subtask 2.12 The District Technician w ill cooperate and commun icate with the local Waters hed Coordinator in order to efficiently and effective ely achieve project goals a nd to summarize activities a and achievements made 6 e District Technician will, any stakeholder meetings any stakeholder meetings held under the auspices of the local Watershed Steering Committee.
+Start Date: Month 1 Completion Date: Month 58 Deliverables Promotional and educational publications, as developed and distributed • Status reviews for W